The Revenue museum is currently hosting two exhibitions.

 Connections - Revenue and 1916

-The 'Connections – Revenue and 1916', explores the associations between Revenue and the Easter Rising through the lives of two extraordinary men: Bulmer Hobson and Mortimer O’Connell.
+'Connections – Revenue and 1916' explores the associations between Revenue and the Easter Rising through two extraordinary men: Bulmer Hobson and Mortimer O’Connell.

-Bulmer Hobson worked for the Office of the Revenue Commissioners from 1924 to 1948.
-As Deputy Director of Stamping he oversaw the printing of:
+Bulmer Hobson worked for the Office of the Revenue Commissioners from 1924 to 1948 as Deputy Director of Stamping.

-Turn the clock back to the early days of the 20th century and a very different picture emerges.
-Between 1900 and 1916 Bulmer Hobson was one of the most influential advanced nationalist leaders in the country.
-He was founder of Na Fianna and the Irish Volunteers, a senior member of the Irish Republican Brotherhood and a gun runner.
+However, between 1900 and 1916 Bulmer Hobson was one of the most influential nationalist leaders in the country.
+He was a founder of Na Fianna and the Irish Volunteers.
+He was also a senior member of the Irish Republican Brotherhood and a gun runner.

-Yet within two years Bulmer Hobson had been swept aside.
-Almost overnight the ultimate insider became an outsider.
-He played no part in the subsequent emergence of the Irish Free State he had plotted to bring into existence.
+Bulmer played no part in the emergence of the Irish Free State he had plotted to bring into existence.

 In recent years historians have begun to rescue Bulmer Hobson from obscurity.
-His key role in preparing the ground for Irish independence has been recognised.
-But he remains in many respects the forgotten revolutionary.
-His rise to prominence and sudden fall from grace is one of the most fascinating stories associated with the 1916 Rising.
+His key role in preparing the ground for Irish independence has been recognised. he remains in many respects the forgotten revolutionary.

-On Good Friday 1916, Bulmer Hobson was kidnapped by members of the Irish Volunteers, an organisation he had founded, to prevent him from calling off or disrupting the Rising.
-One of the men assigned to guard him, Mortimer O’Connell was, at the time, a Customs and Excise officer.
+On Good Friday 1916, members of the Irish Volunteers kidnapped Bulmer Hobson.
+This was to prevent him calling off or disrupting the planned Rising.
+One of the men guarding him was Mortimer O’Connell.
+He was, at the time, a Customs and Excise officer.